pghvlaans/sbotools/README.md

   * sboinstall: Report package installation time in the reinstall notification
     * Thanks to shamefulCake1 for the request.
   * sbofind: Report package installation status
+  * sbocheck: Attempt to report why scripts are out-of-tree

 #### 3.7 - 2025-07-04
   * Optimize queue construction: Shared dependency handling and rationalize_queue